Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable tourism and environmental management.

-Requirements: Businesses must meet criteria in energy use, water conservation, waste management, and community engagement.
+What are the Requirements: Businesses must meet criteria in energy use, water conservation, waste management, and community engagement.
 Certification requires regular monitoring and third-party audits.

-Description: EarthCheck certifies tourism businesses that follow sustainable practices to reduce environmental impact and promote responsible tourism.
+What does it mean: EarthCheck certifies tourism businesses that follow sustainable practices to reduce environmental impact and promote responsible tourism.

 Link: EarthCheck